 We are not ruling out medications completely, they are fantastic in a crisis.
 We are encouraging you to gain full informed consent before deciding to take any medication.
 Conventional medicine can be very hit and miss in both diagnosing and treating colic.
 Please seek alternatives to allopathic medicine for your little one as a first point of call if they are colicy.
 If you feel that your physician is not meeting your and your baby’s needs you have the right to a second opinion.
 Parents know their child best.
 Paediatricians are specialists in treating sick children, not healthy children.
 I am not suggesting that you should ignore your Paediatrician, merely suggesting that you save Paed visits for when your child is sick.

-We at Peak Chiropractic are a Vitalistic practice and are specifically trained to assess the spine and nervous system to detect, analyse and correct misalignments.
+Chiropractors are specifically trained to assess the spine and nervous system to detect, analyse and correct misalignments.
 By performing safe, gentle and specific ‘adjustments’, Chiropractors can realign the spine and restore proper communication between the body and the brain.
-For lifestyle advice on nutrition, movement and head space try starting with The 4 Foundations For Well-Being.
+Vitalistic Chiropractors can also offer lifestyle advice on nutrition, movement and head space, starting with The 4 Foundations For Well-Being.